 - --directory Creates a temporary directory instead of a file, specified by the <template> parameter.
 Optional. - --secure Enforces secure file/directory creation.
 Optional.
 The permission mode is set to 0755.
 Operation fails if it cannot be performed securely. - --mode <mode> Specifies the permission mode of the specified directory.
 Optional.
-Currently only octal modes (e.g. 0755) are supported.

-- --tmpdir <directory> Specifies the absolute path of the directory on the guest file system into which the file/directory specified in will be created.
+Currently only octal modes (e.g. 0755) are supported. - --tmpdir <directory> Specifies the absolute path of the directory on the guest file system into which the file/directory specified in will be created.
 Optional.
 If unspecified, the platform-specific temp directory is used. - <template> Specifies a file name without a directory path, containing at least one sequence comprising three consecutive 'X' characters, or ending in 'X'.
 Mandatory. - stat Displays file or file system status(es) on the guest.

-<file0> [<file1> [...]]
+- <uuid | vmname> Specifies the VM UUID or VM name.
+Mandatory. - <file0> [<file1> [...]]
 Specifies absolute path(s) of file(s) and/or file system(s) on guest file system.
 Mandatory. e.g. /home/foo/a.out.
 The specified user should have sufficient rights to access the specified file(s)/file system(s).